BatesDCS23-24/City_of_Lewiston_GroupB/README.md

 ## Usage
-The Jupyter Notebook is organized by functions that carry out the required tasks in order to ouput the following:
+The Jupyter Notebook "functions.ipynb" is organized by functions that carry out the required tasks in order to ouput the following:
     - directory "event_name" which contains: census_tract_map, census_blockgroup_map, gender_visits.html, grade_visits.html

 The function below was constructed in order to call all other functions and generate the report.